anytizer/api.php/readme.md

 ## Benefits

- * Slim, less than 10 KB
+ * Slim, less than 10 KB, including source code comments.
  * To add an API, just add a new method to the resource.
- * Does not depend on any third party libraries.
+ * Independent of bulky third party libraries.
+ * Separation of concerns

 ## Program Entry